bcgov/Technology-Code-of-Practice/README.md

 ### 0. Meet the Digital Service Standard

-If you are building a Digital Service, make sure you meet the Digital Service Standard.
+If you are building a digital service, make sure you meet the Digital Service Standard.

 ### 1. Describe user needs informed by ongoing research